OGRECave/ogre/BuildingOgre.md

 Once the build is complete, you can optionally have the build system copy the built libraries and headers to a clean location.
 We recommend you do this step as it will make it easier to use Ogre in your projects.
 In Visual Studio, just select and build the target *INSTALL*.
-When using the command line with MSVC, type:
+When using the command line, type:

-    cmake --build . --config release --target INSTALL
+    cmake --build . --config Release --target install

 For Makefile based generators, type: